MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 The AST representation of a grug file describes exactly how the text file should be formatted in order to be valid.

-It alo enforces that the `define_` functions always come first, then `on_` functions, and finally the user's own helper functions.
+It alo enforces that the `define` function always comes first, then `on_` functions, and finally the user's own helper functions.

 `on_` functions are only allowed to take a single argument, which always have to have the name `self`.